cybersokari/allure-report-deployer/README.md

 <h2 id="quick-start">🚀 Quick Start</h2>

-Setup Google Credentials if you intend to to enable History, Retries or host report on Firebase Hosting.
-Optional for GitHub pages deployment
+Setup Google Credentials if you intend to enable History, Retries or host report on Firebase Hosting.
+</br>Not required for GitHub pages deployment via [Allure Deployer Action](https://github.com/marketplace/actions/allure-deployer-action).

 1. **Firebase/GCP Credentials**:
     - Create a Firebase/GCP [service account](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).
     - Download the `service-account-file.json` JSON file.

 2. **Enable Google Cloud Storage**:
-    - Create a Firebase/GCP storage bucket when your test History and Retries will be stored.
+    - Create a Firebase/GCP storage bucket when your test History and Retries are stored.
 You can use the default bucket.